tj/bm/Readme.md

   accelerator, tags, Screenshots, configuration file, backup, and also generate a HTML file with bookmarks and Screenshots.

+  If you upgrade from a version prior to v0.6.0, read at the end.

   ![](http://cl.ly/FREx/Screen%20Shot%202012-03-29%20at%2011.15.14%20PM.png)

   Please note, BM needs some binaries to work see configuration to change them):